Article written by

 Opt for Smoke-Free Delivery

-Yoga is rooted in breath, and smoking could impact your lung’s breath capacity and introduces harmful carcinogens, causing you to choke.
+Yoga is rooted in breath, and smoking could impact your lung’s breath capacity and introduce harmful carcinogens, causing you to choke.
 Instead of burning your weed, opt for vaporizing flower or concentrates.
 You can also eat a low-dose edible or use a tincture for longer-lasting effects that will persist through lengthy practices.

 When and How Much to Consume